 - 1. Connections Beam to beam, Beam to Column by Bolted and Welded Connections. - 2.
 Built-up Columns with lacings and battens - 3.
 Column bases and Gusseted bases with bolted and welded connections. - 4.
 Roof Truss Welded and Bolted - 5.
-Beams with Bolted and Welded - 6.
+Welded Plate girder - 6.
 Gantry Girder